 With high latitudes come cold temperatures.
 When I was photographing Aurora in Yellowknife, Canada it was -58ºF (-50ºC)!
 I made sure to attach the lens I was going to use before venturing outside.
 I also pre-attached my camera to my tripod.

-The most important gear, were my fingers.
-Without them I couldn’t even turn my camera on.
-One of the best investments I have ever made were my down mittens.
+The most important gear were my fingers.
+Without them, I couldn’t even turn my camera on.
+One of the best investments I have ever made was my down mittens.